BobDotCom/B-1B/readme-bone.txt

 7.)After releasing the bombs, click on the button with the triangle below BOMB in BOM/NAV panel to de-activate the release timer; and you have to stop the target tracking too if you do not intend to release further bombs; close bay doors manually;

 ad 2a.)Using the IKB for manual target coordinats input:
-- use left aerrow buttons for quick selection/navigation
+- use left arrow buttons for quick selection/navigation
-- top button (up aerrow) brings you back to main menu
+- top button (up arrow) brings you back to main menu
-- select STATN1 --> click aerrow button right to SET IKB
+- select STATN1 --> click arrow button right to SET IKB
-- now click on the num buttons of IKB to input coordinates, below you can see at wich pos you currently are
+- now click on the num buttons of IKB to input coordinates, below you can see at which pos you currently are
 - with the BS and AS you can change the digit to change (none visible means 0)
 - first digit (0) sets negative/positive coord -(press 0) or +(press 1) (+not shown)
 - then press AS to switch to next digit (1), now press 1(for eg 123.4567) or 0 for (023.4567 => 23.4567 shown)